Flights to Indonesia

 Airlines flying to Indonesia

 When planning your trip to Indonesia, you have several airline options to consider.
-A total of 72 airlines offer direct flights to the country — including 20 low-cost carriers.
-Major airlines include Lion Air, Batik Air, Super Air Jet and Citilink.
-Together they operate more than half (54%) of all scheduled flights in March.
+A total of 74 airlines offer direct flights to the country — including 21 low-cost carriers.
+Major airlines include Lion Air, Batik Air, Citilink and Super Air Jet.
+Together they operate more than half (54%) of all scheduled flights in May.

 Below is an overview of the airlines that offer their services, ranked by popularity.
 If you are mainly interested in low-cost carriers, check out the next section a little further down this page.